 *Cassia has CP for which she uses a wheelchair, epilepsy, and an intellectual disability.
 She receives physical therapy at home.
 SCH is also gearing up to fit *Cassia with a g-tube, so that she may receive the proper nutrition. *Cassia loves to cuddle and make music!
 Needs $195/month.
 Sponsor here.

 *Emerald is a sweet little nugget who was born with a cleft palate, which has been repaired with surgery and is starting to eat solid foods!
+It is possible that *Emerald has Pierre-Robin sequence, but this is unconfirmed.
 Today, *Emerald is doing so well in her home.
 She has crazy hair that likes to stick up in all directions.
-Needs just $65/month more!
+Needs $115/month more.
 Sponsor here.

 Note: *Penny is available for international adoption!
 Find her profile by browsing through the ‘Waiting Kids‘ section of my blog, found in the top bar under the banner!

 *Sarita has a repaired cleft lip and had an unrepaired cleft palate when she first arrived, which was repaired.
 She is gaining weight, loves to eat, and her foster family is just getting to know her unique personality! *Sarita has been trying to get her foster moms’ attention recently by snorting!
 She does it at quiet times, like bed time, when she’s seeking some extra love.
 All I can say is, she certainly loves to laugh! *Sarita is learning to communicate using a 2-sided switch to say ‘yes’, ‘no’, ‘stop’, and ‘more’!
 Read a welcome blog by one of her foster moms here!
 Needs just $75/month more!
 Sponsor here.